anuzzzzz/UoA-NLP-Multi-Label-Emotion-Classification/README.md

 # Clone the repository

+The GitHub Classroom link for creating your project repository will be provided in a course announcement (and on D2L).
-Clone the repository created by GitHub Classroom to your local machine:
+Once you have created your repository using the provided GitHub Classroom link, clone the repository to your local machine:
 ```
 git clone https://github.com/ml4ai-2025-spring-nn/graduate-project-<your-username>.git
 ```